Bethel College - 2017 Challenge Cup National Champion

 It started on Nov.
 11, as the University of New Haven (NERFU) defeated Wentworth Institute of Technology (Colonial Coast) 36 to 17.
 UNH has qualified or the Regional on Nov.
 18-19, hosted by the Massachusetts College of Liberal Arts in North Adams, MA.

 The Regional semifinals saw University of New Haven (NERFU) defeat Neumann University (MARC) 65-7, while Washington & Lee University (Cardinals) shutout Clarkson University (Upstate NY) 88-0.
 On Sunday in a nail biter, New Haven came from behind in the second half to edge Washington & Lee 26-25.
-The University of New Haven has qualified for the Spring NSCRO National Championship.
+The University of New Haven has qualified for the NSCRO National Championship.

 Region 2 - Central Region

 The Region Championship took place on Nov.
 11-12 at Thomas More College in Crestview Hills, Kentucky.
 Geneva College (Three Rivers) held off Ohio Wesleyan University (Great Lakes) 53 to 47, while John Carroll University (Great Lakes) defeated College of St. Scholastica (Minnesota) 32 to 12.
 Unfortunately, Geneva College had to withdraw from the final due to a school policy.
-As a result, John Carroll University has qualified for the Spring NSCRO National Championship.
+As a result, John Carroll University has qualified for the NSCRO National Championship.

 Region 3 - West Region